jtzook/fleetr/README.md

-# tweet-viewer
+# Slides

-Web app with carousel to view and manage tweets
+Web app with carousel to view and edit private posts.